f4exb/sdrangel/plugins/samplesource/localinput/readme.md

 <h3>3: Frequency</h3>

 This is the center frequency in Hz sent from the Local Sink channel instance and corresponds to the center frequency of reception.
-The sub kHz value (000 to 999 Hz) is represented in smaller digits on the right.

 <h3>4: Stream sample rate</h3>